arviz-devs/arviz/doc/source/user_guide/plotting_with_bokeh.md

 show(f1)
 ```

-Similarly, custom axes allow to display Arviz and Matplotlib plots in the same grid.
-In this example, the plot in `ax1` has an Arviz plot modified with a Matplotlib plot and the `ax2` has a `scatter` created using Matplotlib.
+Similarly, custom axes allow to display Arviz and Bokeh plots in the same grid.
+In this example, the plot in `f1` has an Arviz plot extended with a Bokeh plot and `f2` has a `scatter` created using Bokeh directly.

 ```{code-cell} ipython3
 # load data